Aatikah-Sheikh/Red-Object-Detection/README.md

      - Replace these values with the Gmail address you want to send from.
      - The Gmail App Password (not your normal password).
      - The recipient's email.
 7. Ensure your Python environment is set up and all required packages are installed.
-Check this using 'pyenv'.
 8. In MATLAB, open 'run_flight_live.m'.
 9. Click Run to start the simulation.
 10. Check your email inbox to confirm receipt of the alert with the image attachment.

+## Troubleshooting
+-**Python module errors:** Make sure your Python environment is visible to MATLAB ('pyenv').
+-**Email not sending:**
+    *Confirm you set up an App Password and allowed less secure apps.
+    * In simulation settings make sure 'Single SImulation Output' is unticked.
+ -**Simulation errors:** Check if all MATLAB toolboxes are installed.